About touchpoints in a campaign

 Choose the right app after creation

-Once the touchpoint exists, use Platform for the shared rules that apply across apps:
+Once the Touchpoint exists, use Platform for the shared rules that apply across apps:

 • date overrides